Bairstow century leads England fight

 England - and Australia - show frailties

-There is always a sense of inevitability when England bat; that a collapse is just around the corner, a bad shot only one ball away.
+There is always a sense of inevitability when England bat: that a collapse is just around the corner, a bad shot only one ball away.

 This is a tired batting line-up, summed up by Root's uncharacteristic waft of a cut shot to give him the unwanted accolade of England's first Test duck of 2022.
-They looked burnt out in Sydney, unable to mount even the slightest resistance on a difficult pitch.
+They looked burned out in Sydney, unable to mount even the slightest resistance on a difficult pitch.

-Haseeb Hameed, whose place for the fifth Test must be under serious question, was bowled trying an extravagant drive, registering his fifth consecutive single figure score.
+Haseeb Hameed, whose place for the fifth Test must be under serious question, was bowled trying an extravagant drive, registering his fifth consecutive single-figure score.

-Crawley showed brief fight before being bowled by a Boland nip-backer, Root slashed the same bowler to slip and an unsettled Dawid Malan glanced Cameron Green to leg slip as England crumbled before lunch.
+Crawley showed brief fight before being bowled by a Boland nip-backer, Root slashed the same bowler to slip and an unsettled Dawid Malan glanced Green to leg slip as England crumbled before lunch.

 Despite this, Australia were far from their best with the ball and struggled for ideas as Bairstow, Stokes and Wood attacked.